Polaris

 cd ~/prj/my-app/api

-It produces a verification-report.md with a results table and verdict.
+It writes a verification report to the project root's docs/verification/phase-N-[name].md with a results table and verdict.

 The report will flag issues as: